 Google is known for coming up with creative and interactive doodles for special events.
-Today, the tech giant unveiled an interactive doodle game to celebrate the end of November's Half-Moon phase.
+Today, the tech giant unveiled an interactive doodle game to celebrate the end of November's Half-Moon phase or lunar phase.
 This creative initiative, visible in over 20 countries, highlights the importance of the lunar cycle while offering users a fun activity to enjoy.
-The Doodle game requires participants to match different phases of the moon to make a full moon pair.
+The doodle game requires participants to match different phases of the moon to make a full moon pair.
 It also features a brief introductory segment explaining the importance of November's Half Moon before leading users into the playful challenge.

 "You'll be over the (half) moon about this Doodle game series!
 Join the celestial card game where players must connect the phases of the lunar cycle to earn points and against the November Half Moon.
 If you're skilled enough to beat the moon, you might just be rewarded," it added.